Chart Color Schemes

 East Perth features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-East Perth's dwelling structures, as per the latest Census, consisted of 3.9% houses and 96.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 37.1% houses and 62.9% other dwellings.
+East Perth's dwelling structure, as recorded in the latest Census, consisted of 3.9% houses and 96.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 37.1% houses and 62.9% other dwellings.
 Home ownership in East Perth was at 16.5%, with mortgaged dwellings at 20.8% and rented ones at 62.7%.
 The median monthly mortgage repayment was $1,950, lower than the Perth metro average of $2,167.
-Median weekly rent in East Perth was $410, compared to Perth metro's $390.
-Nationally, East Perth's mortgage repayments were higher at $1,950 against the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.
+The median weekly rent in East Perth was $410, compared to Perth metro's $390.
+Nationally, East Perth's mortgage repayments were higher at $1,950 versus Australia's average of $1,863, while rents were also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing